 Next, Riel spends nearly three years (1875-1878) in hospital where he was treated for depression.
 He has turned to religion and feels he has a divine mission to guide his people.

-Riel was released from hospital and went to the United States where he managed to earn a living, became an American citizen, joined the Republican Party and married a Métis woman, Marguerite Monet (1880).
-Riel will father Three Children.
+Riel was released from hospital and went to the United States where he managed to earn a living, became an American citizen, joined the Republican Party and, in 1880, he married a Métis woman, Marguerite Monet (1861-1886).
+Riel fathered three children.
+His wife, Marguerite, died of tuberculosis in May 1886.
+She lived with Louis Riel’s mother, Julie Lagimonière.

 North-West Rebellion (1885): The second ‘treason’